kddubey/pretrain-on-test/analysis/README.md

 <summary>Why?</summary>

-The model is fancy-looking and fancily-estimated, according to the Overton window of data analysis.
+The model is fancy-looking and fancily-estimated, according to the Overton window of data analysis in ML.
 Here is justification for fanciness.

 Reporting means is not enough, especially when studying few-shot learning.
 The two long figures in [`main_200.ipynb`](./main_200.ipynb) and [`main_500.ipynb`](./main_500.ipynb)